hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 min-gas-price=1337
 ```

 The minimum price that a transaction offers for it to be included in a mined block.
-To retrieve the minimum price in a running node later, use [`eth_gasPrice`](../API-Methods.md#eth_gasprice).
+To retrieve the minimum price in a running node, use [`eth_gasPrice`](../API-Methods.md#eth_gasprice).
 The default is 1000.

 ### nat-method